RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Background:

-When a CLAP implements the `clap_plugin_state`

-extension, it can use it to allow the host to store the state of the plugin and recall it later.
-To make that work, the plugin must implement a pair of functions
+When a CLAP implements the `clap_plugin_state` extension, it can use it to allow the host to store the state of the plugin and recall it later.
+To make that work, the plugin must implement a pair of `save` and `load` functions in which the hosts asks the plugin to produce or consume a stream of bytes that represent the state.
+How that byte stream is formatted is entirely up the implementor of the plugin.

+### Decision

+To store and recall the state of a CLAP whose state is given by the values of all of its parameters, I use a simple textual format...

+...TBC...